SpineModel/spinemodel.github.io/_posts/2015-09-10-introduction.md

 The model is a synthesis of several people's work, as well as our own.
 You see the Values to Principles to Practices part in XP.
 The Needs to Values part has roots in NLP.
 Starting at needs is NVC based.

 We see a lot of crooked spines in organisations.
 Quasimodo-like creations that are doomed to failure.
-Crooked spines are caused by people only focussing on part of the Spine.
+Crooked spines are caused by people only focusing on part of the Spine.
 Stay with Practices and Tools and implicit and misaligned assumptions are generated about why we are here and where we are going.
 Stay with Needs and Values and pain is felt when it comes to where, when and how we are going to accomplish anything.

 If you want a straight spine, you have to start at the top, at *Needs* and work down, iteratively.
 This will keep your spine straight.